Psychiatrist vs Therapist: How To Choose The Right Professional For Mental Health And Therapy Needs

 • Licensed marriage and family counselors

 Some other mental health professionals that you may want to consider include licensed clinical social workers and psychiatric nurse practitioners.
-Additionally, family therapists can help individuals and families navigate relational challenges.
+Additionally, family therapists can help individuals and families navigate relational challenges in guided and supportive therapy sessions.

 Notable differences - medical doctors vs. talk therapy professionals